BEST KNOTS FOR SALTWATER FISHING

-- Uni knot: This type of knot is easy to tie and very strong.
+The Uni Knot or Duncan Knot is easy to tie and very strong.
 It’s good for connecting line to lures, snaps or swivels.
 Some anglers consider this fishing knot to be the best fishing knot for tying an eyed hook to a leader.

 The blood fishing knot will help you join two similar pieces of line, but a bimini twist or an Albright knot is best for joining fishing lines of different diameters.
 Learn how to tie a dropper loop, and you’ll be able to tie your own bottom rigs.

 Saltwater fishing knots are often used for attaching swivels, snaps and crimps to the fishing line.
 These items are often the weakest links in the fishing chain.
 Choosing the correct connectors will strengthen the system.
 The best fishing swivels use ball bearings to turn freely and increase strength.
 The latest generation of fishing swivels is ultra small and very strong.
 Snap swivels are great for changing out lures or rigs without having to re-tie, but they are weaker than straight swivels.
 For heavy line (more than 100-pound test), metal crimps replace saltwater fishing knots.
 Fishing swivels and snaps are rated by pound test or size number; be sure that the size of the connector matches or exceeds the pound test of the line.

 To learn about different types of saltwater fishing rigs visit our next section.